Sell Yourself: 10 Expert Tips For Acing Your Next Sales Interview

 10. Follow Up

-A natural salesperson will ensure they follow up with the interviewer, much like they continue to contact prospects or customers after an initial pitch or purchase to encourage them to take action.
+A natural salesperson will ensure they follow up with the interviewer, like how they continue to contact prospects or customers after an initial pitch or purchase to encourage them to act.

 Whether it’s an SMS, a WhatsApp, an email, or a LinkedIn message, whatever they prefer to speak and say: